 My mother-in-law, affectionately known as Grammie by so many grandkids that I’ve lost count, is the matriarch of my wife's family.
 Her recipes and techniques reflect deep Louisiana roots going back generations.
 Grammie’s dishes are the foundation of holiday meals in the family and her Mirliton Casserole is on everyone’s holiday food checklist.
 Like most in her generation, she doesn’t measure ingredients but knows by feel what and when to add them to the mix.

 - Let the mirliton shine.
 Don’t boil the mirliton before you use them in the recipe.
 Many recipes call for boiling the mirliton first, but that may boil out some of the natural flavors.

 - Don’t use too many breadcrumbs.
 Breadcrumbs will help bind the mixture together, but too many will tend to influence the flavor and consistency.

 - Don't use a bunch of herbs and spices.
 Let the ingredients speak for themselves.
 Here, just a simple sprinkle of Paul Prudhomme’s Seafood Magic (Grammie’s favorite) on the shrimp plus a little salt and pepper are all the seasonings you need.

 - Don't rush things.
 Give the flavors a chance to develop and meld.
 In this recipe, the unbelievable flavor develops from just the butter, onions, shrimp and mirliton, if given enough time.

 Here’s What You Need

-A pro tip on the shrimp: Fresh or frozen can be used.
+Note on the Shrimp: Fresh or frozen shrimp can be used.
 If using fresh shrimp, make sure to save the shells for stock.
 Choose small shrimp for this casserole.
 If you can't find small shrimp you can give your shrimp a rough chop.
 Confused about shrimp size?
 I wrote this short article to try and clear things up about sizing shrimp.